How to Manage the Complexity of Fair Overtime Distribution

 In the future of work , employers will be faced with new challenges.
 Absenteeism and retention are top concerns as the labor shortage persists, all while hard-to-come by workers are demanding more, namely schedule fairness and flexibility.
 Add a new, disparate landscape of worker types — part-time, temporary, and gig workers with unique overtime preferences — and scheduling managers can struggle to adapt.

-As a result, organizations are looking at ways they schedule employees with an eye towards worker flexibility and satisfaction.
+Today organizations are looking at ways they schedule employees with an eye towards worker flexibility and satisfaction.
 Worker rights groups, unions, and research all highlight the heavy influence work schedules have on worker well-being, employee retention, and productivity.
-Shiftboard’s State of the Hourly Worker report discovered that nearly 40 percent of surveyed workers prioritized schedule control over monetary compensation, even saying that they were willing to take a reasonable pay cut to have more control over their work schedule.
+Shiftboard’s State of the Hourly Worker report discovered that nearly 40 percent of surveyed workers prioritized schedule control over monetary compensation — even saying that they were willing to take a reasonable pay cut if it meant gaining more control over their work schedule.
 Furthermore, 45 percent said they would likely leave their employer over unfair scheduling practices.

 Overtime equalization is the practice of fairly distributing available overtime shifts throughout a workforce.
 Providing workers with fair and equal access is one of the most critical aspects of workforce scheduling.
 By eliminating errors and favoritism in overtime distribution, organizations can better comply with internal policies and agreements, maintain a more satisfied workforce, and prevent burnout and fatigue.